ngx-formly/ngx-formly/UPGRADE-6.0.md

 ### 8. Update `minlength` and `maxlength` validation key:

-The message validation key: `minlength` and `maxlength` has been changed from lowercase into snakecase format in order to match the same key of `templateOptions.minLength` and `templateOptions.maxLength`:
+The message validation key: `minlength` and `maxlength` has been changed from lowercase into camelCase format in order to match the same key of `templateOptions.minLength` and `templateOptions.maxLength`:

   #### NgModule declaration:
   ```patch